CodeYourFuture/syllabus-archive/js-core-1/week-1/lesson.md

 ### Exercise (5 minutes)

-1. Write a program that logs a variable `colors` which contains the primary colors that make Orange color as a string separated by comma and also logs it's type using `typeof`.
+1. Write a program that logs a variable `colors` which contains the primary colors that make Orange color as a string separated by comma and also logs its type using `typeof`.
 2. What is the `typeof` a number?

 ## String concatenation